 Say hello to Karl Saavedra, a Chilean international, approaching the prime of his career.

 Not a bad player, is he?
-This is an example of a prime player, who for some reason was released by his previous club Pro Vercelli, probably a dispute over money.
+This is an example of a prime player, who for some reason was released by his previous club Pro Vercelli, probably in a dispute over money.
 We snapped him up and whilst he wasn’t cheap in terms of wages, he offered a valuable service in the games he played.
 He is a talented player, good enough to play for just about any team in the world.

 Since the player had probably already peaked before signing, his value was relatively stable.
 I generally don’t sell a player like that, unless I get an offer that is considerably over the market value he represents.
-If a player is part of a winning team, the AI seems to hype said player and this was the result.
+If a player is part of a winning team, the AI seems to hype said player and this was the result:

 A deal like this would not have been lucrative, had I paid an actual transfer sum for Saavedra.
 In that case my profit margin would have been very low.
 We did not really need another midfielder at the time, but he offered a decent investment with a very real chance to make a profit.
 An internationally renowned player, available for a limited fee and in the prime of his professional career.